pythonanywhere/help_pages/articles/ConfigFiles.md

 This loads a non-editable system-wide config file (`/etc/bashrc`) which includes critical environment settings, such as the `PATH`.
-Without these settings, your shell environment might fail to locate key executables like python3.10, causing your scripts to fail with errors such as command not found.
+Without these settings, your shell environment might fail to locate key executables like `python3.12`, causing your scripts to fail with errors such as `command not found`.

 If your custom `~/.bash_profile` does not include a call to source `~/.bashrc`, it can break your environment and prevent scheduled tasks from running